Cedric-Hj/DevOps-CICD-WebApp/Ansible/Ansible_Setup.md

    chmod 400 /opt/Devops_Project_Key_1.pem
    ```

-3. Add Jenkins master and slave as hosts
+3. Add Jenkins as hosts
 Add jenkins master and slave private IPs in the inventory file
 in this case, we are using /opt as our working directory for Ansible.
 File name hosts